link1178501/-LambdaVpn-/README.md

 ►Is the Vpn gonna be paid?
 Yes, but there is gonnable a premium with gigbit internet download and the free is gonne have 150mb/s max (NOTE that the speed of the vpn relies on the speed of your internet).

+►Current features

+  Kappa Ad Block:
+  Blocks All ads on the VPN

 ►Up and Comming features:

+  Kill-Switch

   Internet Speedtest